Summer Off-Campus Federal Work-Study Information

 Our office will not be responsible for any delays by the U.S. Postal Service.

 Direct Deposit is the preferred method of payment for all University employees, including student employees.
 A Direct Deposit Enrollment Form is available at bc.edu/SSForms and bc.edu/HRSC, and this form also can be completed after your Hire Form has been processed by the HRSC and you have access to that site on your Agora portal.
 (Refer to “News & Notes” on the Student Employment main page for additional information.)
 Contact the HRSC at 617-552-4772 if you have any questions.
 It is your responsibility to keep an accurate record of your Summer Federal Work-Study earnings, since you have a maximum Summer Federal Work-Study amount that you may earn (your Summer Award Letter references the maximum dollar amount).
+It is also your responsibility to monitor the number of hours per week you are working and that if you are averaging 30 or more hours per week then you may not exceed working 12 weeks this summer for Boston College.

 Accepting a position involves a commitment, and you have definite responsibilities to your employer.
 Besides performing your duties to the best of your ability, you are expected to be dependable and considerate, and you must notify your employer as early as possible if you are going to be absent, arrive late, or need to leave early, since it may be necessary to assign your duties to another employee.
 Also, you must act in a professional manner concerning confidentiality of University, employer, or student records.
 A breach of confidentiality is cause for dismissal from any employment program.